 FERPA rights apply to a student, a person who is or who has been attending this institution regardless of age.
 As a student at UTPB, FERPA applies to personally identifiable information in educational records.
 Personal identifiable information includes items such as the student's name, social security numbers, and personal characteristics or other information that make the student identity easily accessible or traceable.

-To find out more about Student's Privacy rights at UTPB, please go to: Accessibility and Privacy Statements.
+To find out more about Student's Privacy rights at UTPB, please go to: Accessibility and Privacy Statements (Links to an external site.).